treytMSFT/sql-docs/docs/relational-databases/security/encryption/always-encrypted-query-columns-ads.md

 To run statements that leverage a server-side secure enclave when you're using [Always Encrypted with secure enclaves](always-encrypted-enclaves.md), you need to specify an enclave attestation protocol and an enclave attestation URL, in addition to enabling Always Encrypted for the connection.
 For detailed information, see [Prerequisites for running T-SQL statements using enclaves in Azure Data Studio](always-encrypted-enclaves-query-columns.md#prerequisites-for-running-t-sql-statements-using-enclaves-in-azure-data-studio).

 > [!TIP]
-> To toggle between Always Encrypted being enabled and disabled for an existing query window, click **Disconnect** and then click **Connnect** and complete the above steps to reconnect to your database with the desired values of the **Always Encrypted** field.
+> To toggle between Always Encrypted being enabled and disabled for an existing query window, click **Disconnect** and then click **Connect** and complete the above steps to reconnect to your database with the desired values of the **Always Encrypted** field.

 > [!NOTE]
 > The **Change Connection** button in a query window does not currently support toggling between Always Encrypted being enabled and disabled.